MSA | Measurement System Analysis

 What is Measurement System Analysis (MSA)?

-First of all, if our measurement system having an error, then we get the incorrect data.
-Therefore the decision taken based on wrong data will result as failure of process or product.
+Now you know, if our measurement system has an error, then we get the incorrect data.
+Therefore the decision taken based on wrong data will result in the failure of the process or product.

 The Guideline says that before going for process analysis through Statistical Process Control (SPC), the Measurement system should have an acceptable level of variation.
 Therefore MSA should be done before SPC.